moinakg/pcompress/README.md

               However in a few cases this can produce slightly lesser compression gain.

+    libbsc  - This is a new block-sorting compressor having much better effectiveness and performance over a variety of data types as compared to Bzip2.
+    NOTE:     In the LGPL licensed version libbsc is an integral part of Pcompress.
+              When building MPLv2 licensed sources, the libbsc sources must be downloaded separately and linked in.
+This is described in the INSTALL file.

     PPMD    - Slow.
 Extreme compression for Text, average compression for binary.
               In addition PPMD decompression time is also high for large chunks.
               This requires lots of RAM similar to LZMA.
 PPMd requires